-The main purpose of an FPX file is to store component package dimensions and the component manufacturer's data.
-Here is a list of 9 attributes items that are default with the PCB Library Expert -
+What is an FPX File and what is its function?
+FPX files are data files used by the Footprint Expert to store part data.
+The main purpose of an FPX file is to store component package dimensions nd the component manufacturer's data.
+Here is a list of 9 attributes items that are default with the PCB Footprint Expert -

 - Component Family (auto-generated but not a visible column in the FPX editor)